Five minutes chit chat with Antonio Banderas

 - 0 Comments

-J. I. Cuenca has caught up with Antonia Banderas on his role in THE SPONGEBOB MOVIE: SPONGE OUT OF WATER.
+J. I. Cuenca and I have caught up with Antonio Banderas on his role in THE SPONGEBOB MOVIE: SPONGE OUT OF WATER.

 Q. So, what did you focus on to prepare the role then?

 A. I focused especially on the script and the character of the pirate Burger-Beard I play, who is really almost three characters in one.
 And I just tried to have a good time with him and follow the director’s indications.